wixplosives/tokey/README.md

 ): T[];
 ```

-You can extend the tokenizer by providing the options and extending the Token type.
+You can extend the tokenizer by providing options that match your use-case and extending the Token type.

 ```ts